BCAAS Expectation vs Reality

 BCAAS are essential amino acids that our bodies do not synthesize on our own.
-This includes valine, isoleucine, and leucine, and asists in building muscle, reducing soreness, repairing muscle fibers post training.
-Additionally, BCAAS lower our fatigue threshold and improves our aerobic performance.
+This includes valine, isoleucine, and leucine, and assists in building muscle, reducing soreness, repairing muscle fibers post training.
+Additionally, BCAAS lower our fatigue threshold and improve our aerobic performance.

 While there are tremendous benefits, the perception/expectation is usually extreme muscle growth and high muscular hypertrophy.
 BCAAS are not a magic pill or a miracle powder.
 In fact, consuming protein of a high biological value after a workout would be JUST as effective in building muscle than taking BCAAS on a daily basis.